markpbaggett/tamu_dc_notes/docs/source/contents/03_strategic_vision_and_mission.rst

     * Develop workflows to automate the generation of minimal descriptive metadata
 * Improve discoverability of works and collections in search engines and external services
     * Investigate current SEO of collections are develop plans to improve across digital collections
-* Create interoperability and discovery of assets across collections
+* Enable interoperability and discovery of assets across collections
     * Develop workflows to to make collections discoverable in VuFind
     * Develop a single discovery interface for works from all digital collections